Saikat-Sinha/Github-Issues/README.md

 # `Github Issues Clone` — with AngularJS 1.5

-This project is an application skeleton for a typical GitHub Issues AngularJS web app.
+This project is an GitHub Issues AngularJS web application.

 ## Getting Started